hasanmoudud/geocompr/main.md

 You can see that, for example, when you cast a multipoint consisting of five pairs of coordinated into a point.

 <table class="table table table-striped" style="font-size: 7px; margin-left: auto; margin-right: auto; margin-left: auto; margin-right: auto;">
-<caption style="font-size: initial !important;">(\#tab:sfs-st-cast)Geometry casting on simple feature geometries with input type by row and output type by column.
+<caption style="font-size: initial !important;">(\#tab:sfs-st-cast)Geometry casting on simple feature geometries (see section 2.1) with input type by row and output type by column.
 Values such as (1) represent the number of features; NA means the operation is not possible.</caption>
  <thead>
   <tr>
    <th style="text-align:left;">  </th>